ccalobeto/tutorial-svelte/my-code-evolution.md

-# Generating code in pudding
+# Making a complete website in pudding

 ## Part 1
 ### Data generation